Massachusetts One Ups New Hampshire With Cigarette Tax Hike

 Anyway, once New Hampshire’s liberal, tax and spend, irresponsible governor, John Lynch, heard that Massachusetts was going to raise it’s cigarette tax what do you think that he decided to do?
 That’s right, raise New Hampshire’s cigarette tax, just not as much as Massachusetts so that Massachusetts residents would still come to New Hampshire for their cigarettes.
 This will be New Hampshire’s third cigarette tax increase since Governor Lynch took office, and Governor Lynch actually DID justify it during his announcement with the third grade mentality of “I know you are but what am I” politics.
 He basically said, I know this is another tax increase, but hey, at least it isn’t as much as Massachusetts, as if any state policy should be compared to or based on another state’s policy.
 In his excitement, Governor Lynch didn’t even wait for Massachusetts new cigarette tax to be voted on or implemented before he announced his new tax.
 He just couldn’t wait.

 But Massachusetts had a secret little plan in store for New Hampshire to try to slow the tide of residents pouring over the border to feed John Lynch’s (not so) little coffers.
 A repeal of the state price regulations law that has been in effect since 1945.
 This little known law made it a fine able offence for stores to sell cigarettes below a state imposed minimum.
 That’s right, the state actually guaranteed a higher profit for tobacco companies by refusing to allow lower prices on cigarettes.
 This law was promoted as helping to sway younger people from smoking.
 Needless to say, the anti-smoking nazis are up in arms about the repeal of this law, but you know what?
 If it means more people putting tax dollars into the hands of Deval Patrick, than he says to hell with stopping young people from smoking.
-Deval Patrick and Massachusetts needs more revenue because the casino bill fell through while Deval was in New York signing a million dollar book deal.
+Deval Patrick and Massachusetts needs more revenue because the bill to gamble online for real money fell through while Deval was in New York signing a million dollar book deal.

 The repeal of the price regulations law in Massachusetts is designed to hopefully lower cigarette prices and keep Massachusetts residents in Massachusetts to buy their cigarettes.
 In reality cigarette prices will probably remained unchanged, only more money will be headed to the government instead of the tobacco companies.